 On October 3, 1904, villagers jammed council chambers and spilled out in the hallways.
 Crowds on the sidewalk peered through every window.
 A group of anti-secessionists had come with a bucket of tar and a bag of feathers.
 The mayor hired extra law enforcement.

 Councilman Sprengel again asked for a reconsideration of the vote against secession.
 The motion to reconsider was put forward, and four of the seven council members voted in favor of secession.
 The vote occurred shortly before midnight.
 Three hours of angry debate followed until the crowd sullenly filed out.

 The anti-secessionists made good on a promise to fight on.
 Glenville’s solicitor asked Cuyahoga County’s Common Pleas Court for an injunction prohibiting the secession.
 The court issued a temporary restraining order but ultimately ruled in favor of the secession.
 In so doing, the court ruling recognized Ward Four’s legal standing as a separate entity.

-At the end of October, Mayor Goff and Councilman Ingalls resigned from their positions along with two others who held important posts in the Fourth Ward.
+At the end of October, Mayor Goff and Councilman Ingalls resigned from their positions, along with two others who held relevant posts in the Fourth Ward.

 On October 15, 1904, the Cuyahoga County Commissioners approved the “erection” of Bratenahl Township.
 Had Bratenahl remained a township, it could have been annexed by and incorporated community without the township’s consent.
 On November 19, 1904, the appointed trustees of Bratenahl Township, Liberty Holden, Robert Ireland, and James Patton, ordered a special election to be held on November 21, 1904.
 All 68 voted in favor of establishing a village.
 On November 28, 1904, Clerk Clifford Neff reported to the trustees that the Village of Bratenahl had come into being.